zoffixznet/tpf-grant-reports/CaR-Grant/Report-2--June-17-2018.md

 [`car-grant-unreduce` branch](https://github.com/rakudo/rakudo/compare/car-grant-unreduce)

 1. Fixing the rare data race and doing some optimizations
-2. Fixing bad math in some ops with Zero-Denominator Rationals
+2. Fixing bad math in some ops with Zero-Denominator Rationals (ZDRs)
-3. Attempting a trial implementation where Zero-Denominator Rationals (ZDRs) are marked with a role, allowing us to improve performance of some operators.
+3. Attempting a trial implementation where ZDRs are marked with a role, allowing us to improve performance of some operators.

 The (1) was successful and even resulted in ability to optimize some ops